alexisbellido/dockerize-django/basic-python/README.rst

 TODO
 --------------------------------------------------

-Try simple Python script with venv and Docker
+Try simple Python script with venv and Docker.